josephptflanagan/200607-Password-Generator/README.md

 ## Screenshot
 https://github.com/josephptflanagan/200607-Password-Generator/blob/master/assets/img/screenshot.jpg

-### I didn't quite follow the exact instructions:
-As stated above, I kind of went my own way on this, and I hope that's not a big deal.
-I made this a single page interface rather than a series of prompts because I wanted to get better with CSS.
-This is still fully capable of generating an 8-128 character password with lower case, upper case, numeric and special characters, I just used a slider for the character count and buttons for the character types.

 ### Inside the script works like this:
 1. The Character Slider has a min of 8 and a max of 128, with a default halfway value of 68. when the slider moves, it both updates the character count and the text indicator of the value currently selected.